czarnota/tietoevry-bash-training/1/README.md

 ## The built-in operator `[[`

-Bash provides built-in operator `[[`, which i. a. introduces some syntactic sugar (`"&&"`) and allows you to safely omit quoting of the variables:
+The operator `[[` introduces some syntactic sugar and allows you to safely omit quoting of the variables.
 ```bash
 if [[ $x -eq 1 ]]; then    # [ $x -eq 1 ] would not work without quotes is $x was empty
     echo x is 1